bndr/pipreqs/README.rst

                               $ export HTTPS_PROXY="https://10.10.1.10:1080"
         --debug               Print debug information
         --ignore <dirs>...
-Ignore extra directories, each separated by a comma --extra <packages>...
-Add extra packages, each separated by a comma --no-follow-links     Do not follow symbolic links in the project --encoding <charset>  Use encoding parameter for file open --savepath <file>     Save the list of requirements in the given file
+Ignore extra directories, each separated by a comma --extra <modules>...
+Add extra modules, each separated by a comma --no-follow-links     Do not follow symbolic links in the project --encoding <charset>  Use encoding parameter for file open --savepath <file>     Save the list of requirements in the given file